 Although they are few and far in-between, arbitrage opportunities do exist.
 A trader using a quantitative trading strategy can define their algorithm’s parameters to spot arbitrage opportunities.

-Arbitrate is when a stock is listed in multiple markets at a different price.
+Arbitrate in trading can be when a stock is listed in multiple markets at a different price.
 Quant traders can design algorithms to scan markets and purchase dual-listed stocks at a lower price and selling them at a higher price in a fraction of a second.

 The most popular quant strategies involve trend chasing and momentum trading.
 Similar to our example above, traders who design trend-chasing algorithms utilise technical indicators such as moving averages and strength indicators.
 Trades are then executed based on trends that follow the set parameters.
 This can be a relatively straightforward strategy as many quantitative traders use simple moving averages as a main indicator.

 As quant trading is such a complex method of trading, any hopeful quant trader should have a strong background in maths and data analysis as number crunching large data sets is a regular occurrence.
 Some other factors a quant trader should possess include:

 When trading with us you can choose to open an MT4 trading account, which features expert advisors (EAs).
 Expert advisors are trading programmes which allow you to develop algorithms for any trading strategy.
 Designed to be efficient, flexible and functional, a MetaTrader 4 account can use a large set of indicators to analyse the market while the Expert Advisor trades them.
 Once set up correctly with appropriate risk management conditions, MT4 requires little human intervention and reaps all of the benefits of quant trading.

 Open an MT4 account here to test out how expert advisors work.